hmans/flutterby/README.md

     gem install flutterby

-Now let's create a new project:
+This will install a `flutterby` executable on your system.
+Let's use it to create a new project:

     flutterby new mysite
     cd mysite

-Now let's generate that static site:
+The new project template serves as a simple starting point for new projects.
+Let's compile it into a static site:

     flutterby build

-Or run a local development server for faster development:
+Flutterby comes with a local development server that will automatically pick up changes you make to your files:

     flutterby server